-At Hope Springs, we are providing telehealth services to our patients.
-We will not be seeing people in person until the COVID-19 crisis resolves.
+At Hope Springs, we are providing all services via telehealth, including evaluations.
+We will not be seeing clients in person until the COVID-19 pandemic resolves.

 What is telehealth?

 Telehealth refers to providing healthcare services remotely using telecommunications technologies, such as video conferencing or telephone.
 At Hope Springs, we will continue to provide many of the same services that we always have, but through a telehealth platform.

 Currently, we are using the HIPAA-compliant version of Zoom to connect with our clients.
 Many of the providers at Hope Springs have been providing telehealth for the last few years.
 As such, we have completed trainings on how to provide ethical and effective care through telehealth platforms.

 Are there benefits to telehealth?